sumitsann/MERN_AI_CHATBOT/README.md

-Example app for Chatgot chatbot
+Example app for CHATGPT chatbot